jsinger67/scangen/README.md

 # About `scangen`

-## WIP
+## Not developed anymore

-This create is still in an experimental state and should currently not be used by others.

-I experiment with the possibilities of scanner/lexer generation using the classical approaches
+This create was an experimentation with the possibilities of scanner/lexer generation using the classical approaches
 > Regular expression => NFA => DFA => minimized DFA => Rust code of a scanner

+All relevant results have been taken over to the [scnr](https://github.com/jsinger67/scnr.git) crate which actually supersedes this crate.

-The library uses the `regex-syntax` crate to parse the regular expressions that should be processed.
+The library used the `regex-syntax` crate to parse the regular expressions that should be processed.
 The resulting ASTs are later processed and finally a scanner source is created.

 ## Why